ZiyadBoshima/citier/README.md

    cd citier
    ```

-2. In the root directory, install the dependencies both projects with:
+2. In the root directory, install the dependencies for both projects with a single command:

    ```bash
    pnpm -r install